Shared Memory Atomic throughput on RTX 4090

 The counter now records you have received one request when you actually received two.

 To fix this, we make the single logical operation a single physical operation ("atomic", in the sense of "indivisible").
-It now becomes a single instruction that the hardware guarantees will always be consistent.
+It now becomes a single instruction that the hardware guarantees will always be indivisible.

 Compare-And-Swap